Chyawanprash is a very well-known Ayurvedic preparation referenced from Charak Samhita which describes it as ‘foremost of all Rasayana’.

 Important Therapeutic Uses

-It is hot (Ushna) in potency it increases pitta but decreases vata and kapha.
-It shows beneficial effect in respiratory disorders.
+It is hot (Ushna) in potency it increases Pitta but decreases vata and kapha.
+It shows a beneficial effect in respiratory disorders.
 It is Snigdha (unctuous) and Guru (heavy on digestion).

 - Kasa (Cough), Shvasa (Dyspnoea/Asthma)